NVIDIA/TensorRT/samples/sampleINT8/README.md

 This sample requires the [MNIST training set](https://github.com/BVLC/caffe/blob/master/data/mnist/get_mnist.sh).
 Download this script into the `TensorRT-x.x.x.x/data/mnist` directory, where `x.x.x.x` is your installed version of TensorRT, and execute the script to download the required data.
 The packaged MNIST model that is shipped with this sample is based on [lenet.prototxt](https://github.com/BVLC/caffe/edit/master/examples/mnist/lenet.prototxt).
 For more information, see the [MNIST BVLC Caffe example](https://github.com/BVLC/caffe/tree/master/examples/mnist).

-The data set used by this sample is based on the [MNIST data set](https://github.com/BVLC/caffe/tree/master/data/mnist).
-The batch file generation from the above data set is described in [Batch files for calibration](#batch-files-for-calibration).

 Specifically, this sample performs the following steps:

 - [Defines the network](#defining-the-network)